JustWhit3/useful-guides/ROOT/Installation/Ubuntu.md

 > Setting channel_priority to strict is required to avoid conflicts on some platforms
 > Further instructions on how to use this package can be found [here](https://iscinumpy.gitlab.io/post/root-conda/).

-The second method is with the *snap* package manager (which can be installed from [here](https://snapcraft.io/docs/installing-snap-on-ubuntu)):
+The second method is with the [snap](https://snapcraft.io/docs/installing-snap-on-ubuntu):
 ```shell
 sudo snap install root-framework
 snap run root-framework